 - Local Group Policy Editor is available only on Windows 10 Pro and Enterprise editions.
 Therefore, if you are using a Windows 10 Home PC, you may need to use the next method which is using a Registry Editor.

-- Launch Local Group Policy Editor by Pressing the Windows Key + R key which will open the Run dialog box.
+- Press Windows Key + R key to open the Run dialog box.

 - Type gpedit.msc and press Enter to open Local Group Policy Editor.